-Market risk is the risk of loss in the value of assets and liabilities held on our balance sheet arising from changes in market conditions, such as changes in market prices, credit spreads, exchange rates and interest rates across various asset classes.
+Market risk is the risk of loss in the value of assets and liabilities held on DWS USA's balance sheet arising from changes in market conditions, such as changes in market prices, credit spreads, exchange rates and interest rates across various asset classes.

-DWS USA's balance sheet assets with direct exposure to market risk are primarily seed and coinvestment positions.
+DWS USA's balance sheet assets with direct exposure to market risk are primarily seed and co-investment positions.